TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Use binary search on the index
 - Ensure mid is even
 - Compare nums[mid] with nums[mid + 1]
-- If they match â†’ move right
+- If they match → move right
-- If not â†’ move left (single is at mid or before)
+- If not → move left (single is at mid or before)

 **Java Code:**
 ```java